-Inform the public, to the maximum extent possible with available resources, of opportunities to participate in the transportation decision-making process.

-How we will inform the public
+Encourage the participation of all stakeholders regardless of race, ethnicity, age, disability, income, or primary language by employing a mix of tools to reach the broadest audience possible.

-- Provide adequate notice of all meetings to HRTPO members, committee members, and interested parties by mail or email at least 7 days in advance. - Disseminate press releases announcing meetings and activities, opportunities for public participation, and the availability of documents for public review. - Post meeting agendas on web page at least 7 days in advance. - Distribute summary of HRTPO Board meetings including presentations, actions taken, and documents developed to the agency's mailing list. - Include provisions in meeting announcements for interested persons to respond in writing, by phone or by e-mail. - Include in public notices posted by the HRTPO that upon request and adequate notice, assistance will be provided to the hearing and visually impaired, those with limited English proficiency, the transportation disadvantaged, and others requiring special assistance. - Maintain an agency's mailing list of all interested parties and their preferred contact method including US mail, e-mail, SMS text messaging, or phone.
-Coordinate with local government redevelopment agencies, non-profit agencies, and others who have already developed community contacts to build the list.
+Provide adequate notice of all meetings to HRTPO members, committee members, and interested parties by mail or email at least 7 days in advance including provisions for interested persons to respond in writing, by phone or by e-mail.

+Disseminate announcements of meetings and activities, opportunities for public participation, and the availability of documents for public review.

+Post meeting agendas on web page at least 7 days in advance.

+Distribute summary of HRTPO Board meetings including presentations, actions taken, and documents developed to the agency's mailing list.

+Include in public notices posted by the HRTPO that upon request and adequate notice, assistance will be provided to the hearing and visually impaired, those with limited English proficiency, the transportation disadvantaged, and others requiring special assistance.

-- A Public Involvement Report will be developed annually that tracks progress of public participation including meetings, direct participant outreach efforts, comments received, efforts to include Traditionally Underserved and Limited English populations, and feedback from participants in the transportation planning process. - Information on the demographic characteristics of persons who attend transportation-related meetings, are members of established committees, or otherwise participate in the transportation decision making process will seek to tracked annually including race, ethnicity or national origin, age, gender, income, education, and occupation.
-A crucial piece of information is the participant's address or ZIP code.
+Maintain an agency's mailing list of all interested parties.

-How we measure success At least one meeting or opportunity is located in each county annually.
-Translators are available at public meetings in areas where a high proportion of the affected population comprises non-English speakers or when requested.
-100% of board and committee meetings are accessible to persons with disabilities.
+Host at least one meeting or opportunity in each county annually.

+Provide translators at public meetings in areas where a high proportion of the affected population comprises non-English speakers or when requested.

+Ensure 100% of board and committee meetings are accessible to persons with disabilities.